Skip to main content

 2

-Navigate to Dashboard > REST API > Add API Keys and enter a name for your key.
+Go to MainWP Dashboard > API Access > API Keys > Add API Keys and enter a key name.

 3